0 Part Course |

 • Questions

-The HSBC role, along with five years at Barclays in their Private Clients and Wealth functions, has seen the trainer work with retail, commercial, wholesale and private operational resilience in banking channels.
-Since leaving HSBC, he has worked with the compliance, HR and operational teams of firms to enhance their operational resilience regulations understanding, as well as delivering content across private equity firms, investment houses, banks and wealth managers.
-He regularly provides core programmes for the Truth in Savings Act (TISA) and the Investment Association, highlighting the experience our trainer brings to our operational resilience framework course.
+The HSBC role, along with five years at Barclays in their Private Clients and Wealth functions has seen our operational resilience training lead work with retail, commercial, wholesale and private operational resilience in banking channels.
+Since leaving HSBC, our specialist has worked with the compliance, HR and operational teams of firms to enhance their understanding of regulations, as well as delivering content across private equity firms, investment houses, banks and wealth managers.
+He regularly provides core programmes for the Truth in Savings Act (TISA) and the Investment Association.

-• Understand the regulatory drivers and priorities.
+• Operational Resilience training helps you understand regulatory drivers and priorities.

 • Provide a foundation for your in-house strategies.